MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/overview.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
+description: >
+  This article provides an overview of developing DSC Resources and links to articles with specific information and examples. ms.date: 08/15/2022
 title:  Authoring DSC Resources
-description: >
-  This article provides an overview of developing DSC Resources and links to articles with specific information and examples.
 ---

 # Authoring DSC Resources